MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 ### Specify environment settings

 1. In the **Create new environment** dialog, provide the following details:
    - **Display name**: The name that represents this environment in the Customer Insights app.
-This field is already filled in if you copy from an exsiting environment but you can change it.
+This field is already filled in if you copy from an existing environment but you can change it.
    - **Region**: The region into which the service is deployed and hosted
    - **Type**: Select if you want to create a Production environment or a Sandbox environment